Skip Navigation

 5.2.4 - Quebec

-Regulations have been adopted in Quebec requiring manufacturers to take back used paint and paint containers, as well as used oil, used batteries, consumer electronics and fluorescent light bulbs.
-Companies that market printed materials or products containing containers and packaging are required to pay dues that are remitted to municipalities to finance the cost of curbside recycling programs.
-The Government of Quebec has recently enacted legislation designed to shift responsibility for collecting, sorting, and recycling these materials from municipalities to producers.
-Regulations concerning the modernization of the deposit and selective collection systems came into force on July 7, 2022; however, the transition to an ERP-based collection system will take place from December 2022 until January 2031, with most steps scheduled for completion by October 2025.
-Under the new ERP regulations, producers will be assigned performance targets for recovery and recycling of their materials.
+EPR regulations have been adopted in Quebec requiring companies to establish a system for the recovery and reclamation of their products or become a member of a recognized management organization responsible for such a system.
+Products that are subject to the EPR regulations include household appliances and air conditioners, pressurized fuel containers, oils, coolants, antifreeze, their filters and containers, mercury lamps, paints and their containers, batteries, agricultural products, electronic products, and pharmaceutical products.
+Further, companies that market printed materials or products with containers and packaging are required to finance the cost of curbside recycling programs.
+New regulations concerning the deposit and selective collection systems came into force in an effort to modernize the collecting, sorting and recycling of these materials in a shift to a full EPR system.
+The transition to this new system will be completed by the end of 2025.
+Under the new EPR regulations, producers will be assigned performance targets for recovery and recycling of their materials.
 Two government-designated management bodies, Éco Entreprises Québec (ÉEQ) and the Quebec Beverage Container Recycling Association (QBCRA), acting on behalf of producers, will be responsible for overseeing and managing the recovery, sorting and processing of covered products as well as preparing accountability reports. ÉEQ will be responsible for collection systems, while QBCRA will manage Quebec’s deposit system.
-Although certain curbside collection activities may still be managed by municipalities, a partnership agreement between the ÉEQ and municipal organizations will ensure that municipalities are reimbursed for the costs of such activities.

-Standards are in place at the provincial level for the use, treatment and storage of hazardous waste (known as residual hazardous materials in Quebec).
+Standards are in place at the provincial level for the use, treatment, storage and disposal of hazardous waste (known as hazardous residual materials in Quebec) and include reporting and permitting obligations.
+Intraprovincial transport of hazardous residual materials are subject to the Quebec Transportation of Dangerous Substances Regulation.

 6. Project Assessments